 - Add all ingredients to the drained sabudana, including the chopped potatoes and peanuts.

-- Mix well. check the taste and add more salt or sugar if required.
+- Mix the ingredients really well using a spoon or with clean hands.
+Check the taste and add more salt or sugar if required.

 - Heat oil in a kadai or pan.